 Fans of Martin’s series of novels and companion works will recognize this period as the beginning of the legendary Long Night, a generation of winter that starved and froze the populace of Westeros and saw a fierce battle of the Others (White Walkers) and their army of dead (wights) against the living.

-Martin’s most recent blog post suggests the number of viable scripts may have narrowed further: “There are still a couple of other possible prequels in active development.
+In an earlier blog post, Martin had suggested the number of viable scripts may have narrowed further and hinted at the subject of the prequel written by Condal: “There are still a couple of other possible prequels in active development.
 I can’t tell you the subject matter of those projects, no, sorry, wish I could.
 The readers among you might want to grab a copy of Fire & Blood when it is released on November 20, though.”

 Fire & Blood: 300 Years Before A Game of Thrones (A Targaryen History) – Book 1 is the next A Song of Ice and Fire companion book and the first volume of a two-part history of the Targaryens.
 (The new book begins with Aegon the Conqueror, creator of the Iron Throne, and recounts generations of Targaryens who fought to hold the seat, up to the civil war that nearly destroyed their dynasty.)